MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.device.type"** : string

-    Type of the device end user of the application is using.
+    The type of the device the end user of the application is using.
 Used primarily to distinguish JavaScript telemetry from server side telemetry.
 Examples: 'PC', 'Phone', 'Browser'.
-'PC' is a default value.
+'PC' is the default value.

     Max length: 64